linroger/FinanceCompendium/I. Foundations/Mathematics/Everything You Always Wanted to Know About Mathematics/Chapter 06 Relations and Modular Arithmetic Structuring Sets and Proving Facts About The Integers.md

 Equivalence classes under this relation correspond to months!
 Since we are characterizing people by which month they were born in, an equivalence class is a set of people all born in the same month.
 For instance, Paul Erdős and Emmy Noether were both born in March, so we can say Emmy Noether  $\in$  [Paul Erdős]B. This equivalence class corresponds to the month of March, but notice that it is defined in terms of a particular element of the set  $S$  (of all people).

-If we define  $M$  to be the set of all people ever born in the month of March, then we can say  $M = [\text{Paul Erdős}]_B$ .
+If we define  $M$  to be the set of all people ever born in the month of March, then we can say  $M = [\text{PaulErdős}]_B$ .
 Taking these observations all together, we can say this: The set of people modulo birth month, written  $S / B$ , consists of 12 sets, each corresponding to a different month and containing all of the people born in that month.

 Example 6.4.9.
 Consider the set  $\mathbb{R} \times \mathbb{R}$  of all ordered-pairs of real numbers.
 We define a relation  $R$  on  $\mathbb{R} \times \mathbb{R}$  by declaring when two pairs are related.
 Specifically, let's say that